 The best PS5 games range from the super-obvious PS5 exclusives and AAA cross-platform titles to those really obscure indie games no one talks about.
 Yes, the PS5 is currently in its infancy, but there are still plenty of games to play.
 If you’re not careful, you’ll be swimming in sequels and remakes before you know it.
 That’s why you should play the best PS5 games now so you’re ready for the future.

 We kicked off our PS5 games coverage with a full PS5 review, and we were blown away by the controller, distinct UI and numerous features the console offers.
 To put it bluntly, the PS5 DualSense crushes the Xbox Series X controller.
-When we started our testing to determine the best PS5 games, we played a few games that didn’t make it on this list — check out our Godfall review for a prime example.
-There's also our recent Returnal review and Mass Effect Legendary Edition review.
+When we started our testing to determine the best PS5 games, we played a few games that didn’t make it on this list — check out our Godfall review and Returnal review for prime examples.

 While we await the potentially ground-breaking games to give us a taste of what next-gen is supposed to feel like, here are the best PS5 games that you can play today.

 The best PS5 games you can play today

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Spider-Man 2 exceeded expectations, offering an emotional narrative surrounded by superb traversal tech and joyous brawler combat.